-I have an American Staffordshire named Coach who is almost 4 years old.
+I have an American Staffordshire terrier named Coach who is almost four years old.
 We have an extreme problem with Coach barking through the fence at our surrounding neighbors and their dogs.

 Then, when we go outside to get him or tell him to stop, he won’t come to us and will take off running in the opposite direction.
 It is very frustrating.
 He does the same thing if we have company over and he is on the back patio.
 If he sees us inside with people, he starts barking and jumping up on the door.
 He also will jump all over people when he sees them.
 It can be exhausting.
 Is there something we can do to fix this?
 We must be doing something wrong.
 I would appreciate your help.

 — Melissa Pickard